ogaye-bofa/demo-jsp/README.md

 http://localhost:8080/demo-jsp/controller/view
  jsp not found, error

-Known issue around jsp with enbedded tomcat archived as jar file.
+Known issue around jsp with embedded tomcat and archived as jar file.
 Issue with Jasper, Tomcat, and Docker?
 No problem when using a war archive
 Ref:
 https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#web.servlet.embedded-container.jsp-limitations